andyly25/FullStack/Unit1_HtmlAndCssStructStyle/README.md

 		- normally everything will add up for total width
 		- if we want model to respect width that was set, use `box-sizing`
 - Inspecting and manipulating CSS using Developer Tools
+	- can preview page on browser, experiement different settings, then using what you like into your code.
+	- if you click on right side for source of css code, it'll be minified.
+		- click on `{}` on bottom left side for pretty print of the code
 - Learning new CSS properties
 - Solving basic CSS problems like setting background colors, font colors, width, height, etc.
 - Using a wide variety of CSS selectors to target HTML elements